 I usually push it to four inch heels, like the ones in this article, but when my heels are higher I shy away from loud patterns or bright colors.
 For example, the only four inch heels I wear to work are pretty nondescript, don’t have patterns, and are basic beige or black.

 - Do – Experiment with Patterns More Than Colors

 I’m obsessed with the tweed pumps I’m wearing in the photos at the bottom of this article.
 Even though the pattern is a little busy, these are appropriate for work because they’re black and white.
-These same shoes in a bright yellow or neon pink would not be appropriate for work.
+These same shoes in a bright yellow or neon pink might not be appropriate for work.
 The bold pattern and risky color would be overwhelming.

 - Do – Wear Chunky Heels

 They are so comfortable and easy to walk in!
-You’re missing out if you don’t have a pair already
+You’re missing out if you don’t have a pair already.

 - Do – Try Heels with a Bit of Embellishment on Them